vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🏁 How to use this README effectively
+## ðŸ How to use this README effectively
 1. **Clone/Copy** this entire text into your GitHub repository as `README.md`.
 2. **Bold** the problems in the "100+ List" as you complete them.
 3. **Add** your own diagrams and notes to the "Deep Dive" sections.

 ---

-## ☕ 18.
+## â˜• 18.
 Java & Spring Boot Performance Cheat Sheet

 When designing systems in Java, the "logic" in your microservices must be as scalable as the "infrastructure."